Estimation of Systemic Shortfall Risk Measure using Stochastic Algorithms: Numerical examples

-Note that taking $\alpha \to 0$ makes the SRC null as expected because, the systemic weight $\alpha$ is responsible of the systemic contribution in the loss function $l$.
+\end{Lemma} This shows that, in the case $\alpha > 0$, the risk allocations are disentangled into two components: an individual contribution $\frac{\beta\sigma_i^2}{2}$ and the \textit{Systemic Risk Contribution} term (SRC).
+Note that taking $\alpha \to 0$ makes the SRC null since the systemic weight $\alpha$ is responsible for the systemic contribution in the loss function $l$.
 One can also show, by easy calculations, that the SRC is increasing with respect to $\rho$: the higher the correlation is, the more costly the acceptable monetary allocations are.
 This could be explained by the fact that, with a higher correlation between the two components, the losses of one will induce the loss of the other and consequently the system will become riskier.
-Note also that we could also express in a closed form the Jacobian matrix $A$ and $\Sigma^*$.\\ In all this example, we fix $\alpha = 1$, $\beta =1$ and $\sigma_1 = \sigma_2 = 1$.
-With $\rho \in \{-0.5, 0, 0.5\}$, we obtain the exact values in the table below.
-Note that since we have $X_1\sim X_2 \sim \mathcal{N}(0, 1)$ and $l$ is permutation invariant, it follows that $m_1^*=m_2^*$.
+Note also that we could also express in a closed form the Jacobian matrix $A$ and $\Sigma^*$. \begin{proof} The optimal risk allocations $m_i^*$ are characterized by the first order conditions given in Theorem \ref{Main}, i.e.